mhohh/Codecademy---Build-Websites-from-Scratch/README.md

-This repository contains the projects/labs  code files for the 10-week Codecademy - Build Websites from Scratch curriculum.
+This repository contains my projects/labs code files for the 10-week Codecademy - Build Websites from Scratch curriculum.

 The course covers the basics of web development to build your own website, which includes HTML, CSS, Javascript, Responsive Design, Flexbox, CSS Transitions, GitHub Pages, and more.